 Content Cadence takes planning.
 When publishing content on your site, strive to add original posts daily/weekly/monthly depending on how frequently you expect new visitors who could eventually become leads.
 How often you publish has much more to do with its quality, value, and usefulness than frequency alone—posts with little value will not build audience engagement, and Google will not rank the content for high SEO.

 Remember: Frequency ≠ value.

-Finally, although we talked about keyword research earlier in detail, it bears repeating—keywords and phrases should be used within your articles' titles and meta descriptions.
+Finally, although we talked about keyword research earlier, it bears repeating—you should use keywords and phrases within article titles and meta descriptions.
 Make sure the keywords make sense in the content flow and don't just "stuff" keywords in your posts, as that could count against you.
-You can enter meta descriptions behind the scenes in most websites pages and posts to describe what the content is about in a short sentence.
+You can enter meta descriptions behind the scenes in most website software systems and in pages and posts to describe what the content is about in a short sentence.
+In that way, search engines can easily know what your content is about.
 Keywords and phrases are the elements that carry more weight in overall ranking performance.

 Step 4 - Search Engine Optimization (SEO)

 Search engine optimization (SEO) is critical if you want your website to succeed.
 SEO helps search engines like Google recognize your content and rank it higher in organic search results.